catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

 ==============================

-As this tutorial covers the steps on how to set up a TLS terminated loadbalancer, you will need to have the following resources already available so that we can use them as inputs later on in this guide.
+As this tutorial covers the steps on how to set up a TLS terminated load balancer, you will need to have the following resources already available so that we can use them as inputs later on in this guide.
 You will need:

 - A webserver on the cloud that is currently running your desired application.
 - The valid certificates and keys that relate to your webserver application/ website.
-- The UUID of the subnet that you want your loadbalancer to be hosted on.
+- The UUID of the subnet that you want your load balancer to be hosted on.

 You can acquire the UUID of your subnet by running the following command and creating an environment variable for the ID: